vasilealexandru23/MachineLearning/README.md

 ## `Structure of the directory:`
   * `CSVsamples/` -> Directory with different csv samples data for training LR.
+  * `FaceRecognition/` -> Directory with implementation of Face Verification and Recognition using pretrained Inception Model.
   * `ImageSegmentation/` -> Directory with implmentation of U-Net used in Image Segmentation.
   * `LinearRegression/` -> Directory with different types of linear regression.
     * `LinearRegression.jl` -> Simple implementation of LR using Normal Equation.